-The Spanish government has argued that this lower limit “will facilitate The tracking of a product through its industrial or commercial life, by monitoring its location at all times. of transactions, and will make it more difficult to incur in fraudulent practices.”
-In a telling sign of how cash is not the only instrument used by tax evaders, the act also set up higher requirements for taxpayers’ cryptocurrency holdings.
+The Spanish government has argued that this lower limit “will facilitate The tracking of a product through its industrial or commercial life, by monitoring its location at all times.
+More of transactions, and will make it more difficult to incur in fraudulent practices.”
+As a telling sign of how cash is not the only instrument used by tax evaders, the act also set higher requirements for taxpayers’ cryptocurrency holdings.
 The act mandates that Spanish taxpayers declare their crypto holdings in Spain and abroad and any transaction involving them.

 Spanish consumers conspicuously prefer to use cash in retail payments.
 According to the European Central Bank (ECB) Study on the Payment Attitudes of Consumers in the Euro Area (SPACE), in 2019, 83% of all transactions (66% in value) in Spain were settled with cash, compared to 73% (48% in value) in the eurozone.

 Graph 1.
 Spain: Share of Payment Instruments at point-of-sale (POS) and peer-to-peer (P2P), 2019 (left panel: number of transactions; right panel, value in euros).

 Trade groups including the National Association of Large Distribution Firms (ANGED), the Spanish Trade Federation (CEC), the Association of Textile Trades (ACOTEX), the Spanish Federation of Home Appliance Merchants (FECE), and the Professional Association of Private Security Services Companies (APROSER) warned that limits to cash payments would have a detrimental impact on the consumption demand and the economic recovery of sectors such as retail and tourism.